goto40/textx-cpp/README.md

       (the textx grammar language).

  * workspace.h
-    * Responsibility: manages (owns) all metamodels and models.
+    * Responsibility: manages (owns) all meta models and models.
-    * Allows to load metamodels (from *.tx files) and to associate them to file endings.
+    * Allows to load meta models (from *.tx files) and to associate them to file endings.
     * Allows to load models (from registered file endings) using the appropriate meta model.